andrelegault/cpp-risk/README.md

 # cpp-risk
-C++ implementation of the strategy board game known as risk
+C++ implementation of a strategy board game known as risk